bhattbhavesh91/bhattbhavesh91/README.md

 I'm a Data Scientist & I enjoy solving problems.
 I'm really fascinated by the research happening in the Data Science/ML space & I try my level best to keep up with the advances.

-In my Data Science journey so far, I have had the honor of becoming a Google Developer Expert (GDE) in Machine Learning & also being recognized as a 40 Under 40 Data Scientist.
+In my Data Science journey so far,
+* I have had the honor of becoming a Google Developer Expert (GDE) in Machine Learning
+* I have also been awarded the prestigious 40 Under 40 Data Scientist award by Analytics India Magazine in January 2020.

 In order to give back to the community from which I learnt so much I started creating videos on YouTube & currently I have 2 YouTube channels with close to 230 videos, 1.5 Million views & 30k+ subscribers.